 More stability: We keep seeing reports of Windows 10 update fails, and one recent update sent the Surface Pro 7 into a series of random shutdowns across potentially hundreds of users.
 The Surface Pro is a flagship Microsoft device and should be reliable.

 Shrunken bezels: This is less about what I want, but more about where the industry is going.
 Look at the XPS 13's InfinityEdge displays, and the smaller (but still there) bezels on the iPad Pro 2020.
-If the Surface Pro is still supposed to be an industry leader, it should look like a device released today, or in 2021, not like the model that came out last year.
+If the Surface Pro is still supposed to be an industry leader, it should look like a device released today, not like the model that came out last in 2015.

 Stronger sound: As we mentioned above, the patent of an amplifier in the kickstand is certainly appealing.
 The Surface Pro 7's sound output doesn't impress anyone, and I really hope Microsoft can catch up on volume.